June 3, 2016

 Adventures I had while exploring the (mostly) industrial beauty of the Gateway to the West.

-I arrived in Kansas City by the evening.
-It was dark already, so I just had supper in some Swedish restaurant and went to sleep in my car at a parking lot a few blocks away.
-Since I also had marked places I wanted to see here, I stopped by a long-abandoned, probably chemical processing facility the next morning.
+By the evening, I arrived in Kansas City; it was dark already, so I just had supper in a Swedish restaurant and went to sleep in my car at a parking lot a few blocks away.
+Since I also had marked places I wanted to see here, I started the following morning by checking out a long-abandoned, probably chemical processing facility.

 Then I headed to see the West Bottoms, an old industrial area close to the KC's central business district.
-There are plenty of rough but elegant facades around.
+There are plenty of rough but fascinating and somewhat elegant facades around.
 One could spend days discovering all the details.

-While several of the buildings ceased serving their original purpose, it seems that the neighborhood is slowly returning to life.
-Businesses such as clubs, haunted houses, antiques, etc., convert the structures and attract new visitors.
+While most buildings here ceased serving their original purpose, it seemed that the neighborhood was slowly returning to life.
+Clubs, haunted houses, antiques, and other businesses adopted some of the structures and started attracting new visitors.

-Yet, there are still some side streets that would easily classify as one of these where one wouldn't want to get lost.
+Yet, there are still some side streets that would easily classify as one of these where one wouldn't want to get stranded.
 This turned out to be a pattern throughout the whole trip.

-I encountered a couple of people who acted as if I interrupted them.
-They watched me suspiciously, and as soon as they noticed that I had a camera, all disappeared as if it was a lit dynamite stick.
-It made me wonder what kind of exchange business they engaged in and how it looks here once the daylight is gone.
+Behind one corner, I encountered a few guys who acted as if I had interrupted them.
+We exchanged somewhat suspicious looks, and when they noticed that I had a camera over my shoulder, they ran away as if I had a lit dynamite stick.
+It made me wonder what kind of business they engaged in and what happens here once the daylight is gone.

-These streets entertained me for a while, but I was already on my way to cross the Missouri River by noon.
+Exploring these streets entertained me for a while, but by noon, I was already on my way to cross the Missouri River.
 "St Louis, here I come!"
-While on the interstate, I put on some appropriately dark tunes to evoke the atmosphere of all the factories I wanted to see.
-(You can search for Robedoor's album Primal Sphere for an example.)
+While on the interstate, I played some appropriately rough tunes to evoke the industrial atmosphere.
+(You can search for Robedoor's Primal Sphere album for an example.)

 It didn't take long, and I entered the city, which welcomed me with loads of alarmed police vehicles and regular drivers about twice as aggressive compared to Kansas City.
 Another difference to the KC was a gallon of gas over 40 cents cheaper, so I pulled over to top up the tank.
 Then I went into a downtown hostel to assemble a strategy for the upcoming days so I'd be able to see the most.
 And, umm, stay safe.

-The thing is, St Louis has a long tradition of appearing in the list of the US cities with the highest crime rates.
-Moreover, at the time of my visit, the city convulsed in racial tensions because of the unfortunate events that recently took place in the north part of the city: A white cop shot and killed a black kid, which escalated into looting, more violence, and mess all over.
-Missouri entered the Union as a slave state, and racial inequality is far from healed – many of its neighborhoods still reflect segregation.
+The thing is, St Louis has a long tradition of appearing on the list of US cities with the highest crime rates.
+Moreover, at the time of my visit, the place convulsed in racial tensions because of the unfortunate events that recently took place in the northern part of the city: A white cop shot and killed a black kid, and the following protests escalated into more violence all over.
+Missouri entered the Union as a slave state, and racial inequality is far from healed; many of its neighborhoods still reflect segregation.

-Eero Saarinen's Gateway Arch: a 630ft (~192m) tall structure from stainless steel.
+Eero Saarinen's Gateway Arch: a 630ft (~192m) tall structure made of stainless steel.

 Visitors can take an elevator and go all the way up, where is an observation deck.
 But when I got there, it was already after the closing time.
 That exposed, I went to get a vantage point above the city from a few buildings instead.

-Late into the night, I went back to the hostel.
-I booked just one night there but thought about extending it.
+It was already late into the night when I arrived back to the hostel.
+I booked just one night there, but thought about extending it.
 Now, though, I went straight to bed, as it was a long day.
-However, as I was about to fall asleep, I heard some scratching hum getting into the room.
+However, as I was about to fall asleep, I heard some scratching noises entering the room.
 "Burglars?!" came to my mind, and I was alert again.
-I couldn't see any motion in the dark, but the noises were still present.
+I couldn't see any motion in the dark, but the hum remained.
 So, I turned my flashlight on, and, "What the…," I saw two rats on the floor.
 Oh, that quickly answered whether I'd be staying here for another day.
 Not!

 The first thing I did the following day was to get on the top of the arch.
 It is quite an experience; the elevators are rounded because they rotate during the way to compensate for the arch's curve.
 They are cool but rather small; if you are 6'6" as I am, you end up wishing for something more spacious.